acardillo/capstan/README.md

 Licensed under the [MIT License](LICENSE).

-## Quick start
+## Quick Start Example

 Play a 440 Hz tone for 2 seconds, then exit.
-Shows the core flow: channels → `run_audio` in a thread → build graph → `SwapGraph` → quit.

 ```rust,no_run
 use capstan::command::{command_channel, Command};